How we fixed a Node.js memory leak by using ShadowReader to replay production traffic into QA

 How it works

-ShadowReader is composed of four different Lambdas: a parser, an orchestrator, a master, and a slave.
+ShadowReader is composed of four different Lambdas: a parser, an orchestrator, a master, and a worker.

 When a user visits a website, (typically) a load balancer (in this case, an ELB) will route the request.
 As the ELB routes the request, it will log this event and ship it to S3.